j-cahill/j-cahill.github.io/_posts/2019-08-21-10_minutes_to_pandas_pt1.md

 This is one of the largest points of divergence for R and Pandas when it comes to representing DataFrames.
-Pandas bases many things on the index, which is different than a row name and is (supposed to, but not eforced to be) a unique value denoting an observation.
+Pandas bases many things on the index, which is different than a row name and is (supposed to, but not enforced to be) a unique value denoting an observation.
 Base R has something called rownames, which is similar to an index.
 Tibble, which is a type of DataFrame used in the Tidyverse, does not use any type of index or row name.
-So to make this dataframe in base R we would do the following:
+So, to make this dataframe in base R we would do the following:

 ``` r
 library(lubridate) # Package within the tidyverse for dealing with dates